-Considering that credit cards are increasingly becoming the mode of payment not only in America but in the whole world, you may be on the loose end if you are running a business and not accepting credit card transactions.
+Considering that credit cards are increasingly becoming the chief mode of payment not only in America but in the whole world, you may be on the losing end if you are running a business and not accepting credit card transactions.

-According to reliable research by BAI Research and Hitachi Consulting on Consumer Payment Preferences, 41% of shoppers have cut down on their use of cash while 97% of respondents are turning to credit and debit payments instead.
-This is to say that almost everyone in the United States, including business owners, have one credit card at least in their wallets.
+According to research by BAI Research and Hitachi Consulting on Consumer Payment Preferences, 41 percent of shoppers have cut down on their use of cash, while 97 percent of respondents are turning to credit and debit payments instead.
+This is to say that almost everyone in the United States, including business owners, have at least one credit card in their wallets.

 Going by the above statistics, you may be rethinking your business decision on credit cards, especially if you are not offering credit card payments yet you want to improve sales and efficiencies in your business.

 No matter the type of business you are involved in, there is no doubt that accepting credit cards will increase sales and generally produce positive results to the business.
 Here are the benefits of accepting credit cards for payment in your business:

 Legitimizes the Business

 Taking credit card payments will establish your business in the industry as legitimate.
 Displaying the logos of the credit cards you accept on your website or cash register will grab the cardholder's attention and make them more likely to trust your business.

 Providing both your clients and prospective clients with more options in terms of credit card payments will please them and make them satisfied with your business, which in essence will improve your placement in the market.
 Therefore, accepting credit cards will increase your business' level of legitimacy and instill rapport and trust with your customers.

 Cash-only operations will hinder business sales and potentially make the business lose hundreds of prospective customers.
 However, when a business accepts credit card payments, its potential customer base expands massively as more customers are attracted, thereby likely to boost sales.
 Keep in mind that most people prefer using credit cards because it is safe, legal, and convenient.